What Is Intuition And How Can I Learn To Trust My Instincts?

 - “What excites my soul?”

-- “What do I wanna do for the next 6 months or six years?”
+- “What do I want to do for the next 6 months or six years?”

 - “What makes me feel passionate?”